hashicorp/terraform-provider-google-beta/website/docs/r/compute_region_url_map.html.markdown

 * `service` -
   (Required)
   A reference to expected RegionBackendService resource the given URL should be mapped to.

+The `default_url_redirect` block supports:

+* `host_redirect` -
+  (Optional)
+  The host that will be used in the redirect response instead of the one that was supplied in the request.
+The value must be between 1 and 255 characters.

+* `https_redirect` -
+  (Optional)
+  If set to true, the URL scheme in the redirected request is set to https.
+If set to false, the URL scheme of the redirected request will remain the same as that of the request.
+This must only be set for UrlMaps used in TargetHttpProxys.
+Setting this true for TargetHttpsProxy is not permitted.
+The default is set to false.

+* `path_redirect` -
+  (Optional)
+  The path that will be used in the redirect response instead of the one that was supplied in the request. pathRedirect cannot be supplied together with prefixRedirect.
+Supply one alone or neither.
+If neither is supplied, the path of the original request will be used for the redirect.
+The value must be between 1 and 1024 characters.

+* `prefix_redirect` -
+  (Optional)
+  The prefix that replaces the prefixMatch specified in the HttpRouteRuleMatch, retaining the remaining portion of the URL before redirecting the request. prefixRedirect cannot be supplied together with pathRedirect.
+Supply one alone or neither.
+If neither is supplied, the path of the original request will be used for the redirect.
+The value must be between 1 and 1024 characters.

+* `redirect_response_code` -
+  (Optional)
+  The HTTP Status code to use for this RedirectAction.
+Supported values are:
+  - MOVED_PERMANENTLY_DEFAULT, which is the default value and corresponds to 301.
+  - FOUND, which corresponds to 302.
+  - SEE_OTHER which corresponds to 303.
+  - TEMPORARY_REDIRECT, which corresponds to 307.
+In this case, the request method will be retained.
+  - PERMANENT_REDIRECT, which corresponds to 308.
+In this case,
+  the request method will be retained.

+  Possible values are:
+  * `FOUND`
+  * `MOVED_PERMANENTLY_DEFAULT`
+  * `PERMANENT_REDIRECT`
+  * `SEE_OTHER`
+  * `TEMPORARY_REDIRECT`

+* `strip_query` -
+  (Optional)
+  If set to true, any accompanying query portion of the original URL is removed prior to redirecting the request.
+If set to false, the query portion of the original URL is retained.
+The default is set to false.

 ## Attributes Reference